fcbg-platforms/eeg-resp-audio-sleep/README.md

 ```

 > [!TIP]
-> Everytime a command is invoked, the current configuration is displayed, including
+> Every time a command is invoked, the current configuration is displayed, including
 > the type of trigger, the sound settings, the detection settings, ...

 The arguments of a command can be entered following this pattern: